chaos-mesh/website/docs/chaosd-search-recover.md

 ./chaosd search --kind network --status destroyed --limit 1
 ```

-By running this command, you can search the experiments of the kind of `network` in the status of `destroyed` (indicating that the experiment has been restored).
+By running this command, you can search the experiments of the kind of `network` in the status of `destroyed` (indicating that the experiment has been recovered).

 After running the command, only one row of data is output in the result: